 Erectile dysfunction (impotence) is a common adverse effect of surgery for prostate cancer.
 Nerves that produce erections run very close to the prostate gland and can be damaged during surgery to remove the prostate.

 Mr Dangerfield, in conjunction with microsurgeon Prof Chris Coombs, has developed a technique to restore erections.
-Mr Dangerfield and Prof Coombs were interviewed by Ramsay Healthcare about this groundbreaking procedure.
+An article about this exciting new procedure was published in “Pursuit” – the University of Melbourne’s content platform.
+You can read the full article here.

 “It is now possible to restore erectile function in a majority of men who have undergone surgery for prostate cancer.”Prof Chris Coombs